-Here you can find out more about getting ready to study an art, design or architecture course (view our full list of art, design, architecture and surveying courses to check whether this applies to you).
+Here you can find out more about getting ready to study an art, design or architecture course (view our full list of art, design, and architecture courses to check whether this applies to you).

 Please note that this information only relates to courses taught at Kingston University – if you are attending a partner college, they will get in touch with you with the relevant information.

-All new students must take part in an art, design, architecture and surveying induction week.
+All new students must take part in an art, design and architecture induction week.
 This will include a face-to-face enrolment session to complete your enrolment and gain your student ID card and resolve finance issues and confirm you on your course.
 You will be reminded when this is as part of your welcome letter and the University will also email you reminders closer to the time.
 It is very important that you arrive for your inductions and start your course on time.

 International students will also be able to attend Kingston's international orientation the previous week which includes an early opportunity to enrol online, confirm attendance in order to do things like open a UK bank account and settle into Kingston.
 The orientation week also includes a bookable airport pick-up service.
 Read more.

 In the studio or in the classroom, tutors are on hand to help you so it's easy to get one-to-one time.
 When you join the course, we assign you a personal tutor to provide support throughout your time here.
 You can also ask your module leader if you have a subject specific question.
 If you need some extra help with your assignments, our site-based Academic Skills Centres can provide support and advice.
 Find out more about student support.